SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Dataset Design

 \subsection{Design Policy}

 The SceneFake dataset is designed to evaluate and analyze the methods of detecting scene manipulated utterances.
-The dataset consists of genuine and fake utterances involving difference scenes.
-The core of the SceneFake dataset is the acoustic scene manipulated audio which is referred as to a fake utterance.
-An example of acoustic scene manipulation for a fake audio audio is illustrated in Figure~\ref{fig:manipulation}.
-The generation procedure of manipulation is comprised of two steps: \begin{enumerate} \item{Enhancing the real speech involving a scene} \item{Adding another scene to the enhanced speech} \end{enumerate} The SNR of the real utterance and the fake utterance are denoted by SNR\_real and SNR\_fake, respectively.
-In order to simplify the problem, The SNR\_real is identical to the corresponding SNR\_fake for the manipulation in this work.
-For instance, the SNR\_real and SNR\_fake are both 5dB in Figure~\ref{fig:manipulation}.
+The dataset consists of genuine and fake utterances involving \blackf{different} scenes.
+The essence of the SceneFake dataset lies in the acoustically scene-manipulated audio, which is identified as a fake utterance.
+An example of acoustic scene manipulation for \blackf{a fake audio} is illustrated in Figure~\ref{fig:manipulation}.
+The generation procedure of manipulation comprises two steps: \begin{enumerate} \item{Enhancing the real speech involving a scene} \item{Adding another scene to the enhanced speech} \end{enumerate} The SNR of the real utterance and the fake utterance are denoted by \blackf{SNR$_{real}$} and \blackf{SNR$_{fake}$}, respectively.
+In order to simplify the problem, The \blackf{SNR$_{real}$} is identical to the corresponding \blackf{SNR$_{fake}$} for the manipulation in this work.
+For instance, the \blackf{SNR$_{real}$} and \blackf{SNR$_{fake}$} are both 5dB in Figure~\ref{fig:manipulation}.